All Episodes

 Ted Cruz is the best position by far to both win the nomination of the Republican Party and to then go on and defeat Hillary Clinton in the fall this year.

-So that's as a this is a major endorsement.
+So that's a major endorsement.

 You talk about guts.

-I mean, you know the Scott Walker story.
+I mean, you know, the Scott Walker story.

 The left threw everything they had at him.